hardenedlinux/grsecurity-reproducible-build/README.md

 When this option is enabled, there will be a key embedded into the kernel, which is used to sign modules.

-The key is either generated at build time (from /dev/random, which made the key not reproducible), or pre-generated (which made the signing system useless, as the key-pair will be provided to anyone who wants to verify the build).
+The key is either generated at build time (from /dev/random, which made the key not reproducible), or pre-generated.

-Although support for pre-generated key-pair can be implemented, it's not implemented now.

-So the option should be *DISABLED* now.

-**TODO**: support for external pre-generated key-pair.
+To enable reproducible builds of this option, the CONFIG_MODULE_SIG_KEY config should be modified to specify a pem file with absolute path, and you should manually keep a copy of the pem file and place it at the same place when reproduce.
+(It won't be cared by the building system.)

 ### CONFIG_PAX_LATENT_ENTROPY (Generate some entropy during boot and runtime)